moneroexamples/python-json-rpc/README.md

 bitmonreod can be executed by means of JavaScript Object Notation Remote Procedure Calls ([json-rpc](https://en.wikipedia.org/wiki/JSON-RPC)).

-Using these procedures, other applications can be developed on top of the simplewallet.
-For example, a GUI, or an web applications allowing for accessing wallet balance online.
+Using these procedures, other applications can be developed on top of the simplewallet and bitmonerod.
+For examples, a GUI wallet, an web applications allowing for accessing wallet balance online, block explorer, etc.

 Despite this, there seem to be no tutorials and/or examples of how to use json-rpc to interface both bitmonerod and simplewallet.
 For this reason, the following examples in Python were created.

+Hopefully, they will allow others to start developing some python programs on top of Monero.

 ## simplewallet
 The examples demonstrate how to call the most popular procedures